-Prerequisite: None Corequisite: None Recommended Preparation: None 1 hour lecture, 1 hour laboratory Competency development in the team sport of volleyball.
-Emphasizes individual techniques and team strategy.
+Recommended Preparation: None 1 hour lecture.
+1 hour laboratory and team strategy.
+CSU, UC credit limit

+Competency development in the team sport of volleyball.
+Emphasizes individual techniques

-175B INTERMEDIATE VOLLEYBALL
+175B\ INTERMEDIATE VOLLEYBALL 1 UNIT

-Corequisite: None Recommended Preparation: ES 175A or equivalent with a grade of "C" or better or "Pass"
+Recommended Preparation: ES 175A or equivalent with a grade of "C" or better or "Pass"

-Continuation of ES 175A with emphasis on intermediate level play and strategy and four-person teams.
+Continuation of ES 175A with emphasis on intermediate level play and strategy and fourperson teams with a grade of "C" or better or "Pass"

-175C ADVANCED VOLLEYBALL
+175C\ ADVANCED VOLLEYBALL 1 UNIT